 |miano home page | college chorale home page | syllabus | assignments-updates | discussion | events calendar | office hours | music department home page | contact me|

 College Chorale is a large mixed chorus that performs a wide spectrum of choral music, including classical pieces from the Renaissance through the 20th century, spirituals, and contemporary popular arrangements.
 There is no audition required to sing in College Chorale.
 You may register for MUS 391A (1 credit) during each registration period.
-The course may be repeated for credit for up to six credits.
-You may certainly participate in Chorale after six semesters--in fact, I hope you do!--but the additional credits will not count toward your total credits earned, your GPA, or your upper-level credit tally.
+The course may be repeated for as long as you are here on campus--in fact, i hope you do!
+However, any additional credits six credits in MUS391 will not count toward your total credits earned, your GPA, or your upper-level credit tally.

 College Chorale and Cardinal Singers presents a Fall Choral Concert and a Spring ChoralFest each year.
-In 2012, the Fall Concert featured the combined choirs in Vivaldi's Magnificat with student soloists.
+In 2013, the Fall Concert featured the combined choirs in Brahms's Liebeslieder Waltzes, Op.
+52, accompanied by 4-hand piano.
+In Fall 2012, the combined choirs performed Vivaldi's Magnificat with student soloists.

 ChoralFest 2012 celebrated the vocal and choral splendor of American music theatre.
 The combined talent of College Chorale and Cardinal Singers presented a concert version of Rodgers and Hammerstein's Carousel.
 All soloists and actors were drawn from the two ensembles.